roni762583/website-progress-video-tool/README.md

 The screenshots will be saved in the `screenshots/` directory, and a timelapse video will be generated in the same folder as `timelapse.mp4`.

 ### Git Integration
-After each screenshot capture, the tool will automatically commit and push the new files to your Git repository.
-Make sure to configure your Git username and email for proper commits.
+--scratch-- After each screenshot capture, the tool will automatically commit and push the new files to your Git repository.
+Make sure to configure your Git username and email for proper commits. --

 ```python
 import git